-Trading interval Period load is switched on For the TIs commencing after sunset and finishing prior to sunrise Period load is switched on = 1 For the TIs commencing after sunrise and finishing prior to sunset Period load is switched on = 0 For the TI during which the sunset occurs (Period load is switched on) = -(End time of TI) - (Time of sunset) 30 (Period load is switched on) = (End time of TI) - (Time of sunset)
+Trading interval Period load is switched on For the TIs commencing after sunset and finishing prior to sunrise Period load is switched on = 1 For the TIs commencing after sunrise and finishing prior to sunset Period load is switched on = 0

-Trading interval Period load is switched on For the TI during which the sunrise occurs (Period load is switched on) = (Time of sum ise) - (Start time of TI) 30 (Period load is switched on) = (Time of sunrise) - (Start time of TI) 5 d) Should testing on the operation of photoelectric cells by an independent party agreed to by the MC, affected Registered Participants, AEMO and relevant End User, indicate that the on/off times for an Unmetered Device controlled by a photoelectric cell are influenced materially and consistently by other variables, AEMO shall revise this Procedure accordingly.
+Trading interval Period load is switched on For the TI during which the sunset occurs $(Period load is switched on) = \frac{(End time of TI) - (Time of sunset)}{5}$ For the TI during which the sunrise occurs (Period load is switched on) = $\frac{(\text{Time of sunrise}) - (\text{Start time of TI})}{5}$

+(d) Should testing on the operation of photoelectric cells by an independent party agreed to by the MC, affected Registered Participants, AEMO and relevant End User, indicate that the on/off times for an Unmetered Device controlled by a photoelectric cell are influenced materially and consistently by other variables, AEMO shall revise this Procedure accordingly.

-12.2.5.13.2.5.
+13.2.5.
 Timer Control